MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/treeview_iteminvoked.md

 ## -description

-Occurs when an item in the tree is invoked.
+Occurs when an item in the tree is tapped or clicked, though NOT when the item's multiple-selection checkbox is checked or unchecked.

 ## -remarks